JetBrains/teamcity-documentation/topics/git.md

 <td>

-Git\-plugin builds patches in a separate process, set it to false to build patch in the server process.
-To build patch git\-plugin has to read repository files into memory.
-To not run out of memory git\-plugin reads only objects of size smaller than the threshold, for larger objects streams are used and they can be slow ([TW-14947](http://youtrack.jetbrains.com/issue/TW-14947)).
+Git-plugin builds patches in a separate process, set it to false to build patch in the server process.
+To build patch, git-plugin has to read repository files into memory.
+To not run out of memory git-plugin reads only objects of size smaller than the threshold, for larger objects streams are used and they can be slow ([TW-14947](http://youtrack.jetbrains.com/issue/TW-14947)).
 With patch building in a separate process all objects are read into memory.
 Patch process uses the memory settings of the separate fetch process.

 </td></tr><tr>